the-data-center/Who-Lives/WhoLivesMarkdown.md

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

-∗ = In Orleans Parish, the difference between Hispanic and Asian is not statistically significant.
+**Notes**: Due to high margins of error, data for Asians is not included in this chart.
 ∗ = In Jefferson Parish, the difference between Black and Hispanic is not statistically significant.
-∗ = In the New Orleans Metro area, the difference between White and Asian and Black and Hispanic is not statistically significant.
+∗ = In Metro New Orleans, the difference between Black and Hispanic is not statistically significant.
 **Source**: The Data Center analysis of U.S. Census Bureau data from American Community Survey 2023.</p>
 </div>